jfemiani/srp-boxes/README.md

 # 3D Boxes From Imagery and Point Clouds
 #
-This project aims to find 3D boxes in imagery and pointcloud data.
+This project aims to find 3D boxes in imagery and point-cloud data.

 Given
  * High resolution imagery with 3D camera parameters